-Summer sports season is here, and as public health restrictions relax, athletes across San Diego will be heading back to the court, track and field.
-However, since the pandemic put many sports on pause, it’s prudent for players to take precautions to prevent sports injuries.
+Summer sports season is here and athletes and aspiring athletes across San Diego are returning to the court, track and field.
+However, it’s prudent for players of all skill levels to take precautions to prevent sports injuries.

 “Listen to your body, that’s the key,” says Soroosh Amanat, MD, a family medicine physician with Scripps Coastal Medical Center Eastlake, with a fellowship in sports medicine.
 “Some people say, ‘No pain, no gain.’
 That’s when you get into trouble.”